stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 The {{context_short}} products supported by ÍST {{spec_id}} are as shown in [table @tbl:tbl_svcsupport] below.
 All those are defined as JSON objects, and other payment types are not supported by the specification.

-As instant credit transfers are the only available type in Iceland for account to account transfers, the name is simply Credit Transfers.
-That does not preclude additional business rules applying for e.g. high-value payments within each bank, or there being different stages in payment flows within e.g. 'end-of-business-day' periods.
-This could result in service consumers being exposed to transaction status codes reflecting intermediary steps in payment execution, some of which have not previously been visible or mapped in IOBWS return codes.
-Later changes in CB systems and CMS might also affect the scope of statuses returned so consumers, so all of the available by the specification should be expected.
+Instant credit transfers are the only available type in Iceland for account to account transfers between domestic banks.
+The reference to 'instant' does not preclude additional business rules applying for e.g. high-value payment processing within each bank, or variations in the payment lifecycle within e.g. 'end-of-business-day' periods.
+This could result in consumers of the IOBWS ÍST {{spec_id}} services being exposed to intermediary transaction status codes in the payment execution, some of which have not previously been visible or mapped in IOBWS return codes.
+Later changes in CB systems and CMS might also affect the full scope of statuses returned so consumers, so all of the available by the specification should be expected.

 |                          |                                                                                                             |
 |--------------------------|-------------------------------------------------------------------------------------------------------------|